-Instagram for Authors: Building a Platform For Your Books
+Instagram for Authors: 11 Tips to Build a Platform For Your Books

 Written by Catarina Pinto

-Home > Blog > Pro Author, Book Marketing, Business, Fiction, Non-Fiction > Instagram for Authors: Building a Platform For Your Books
+Home > Blog > Pro Author, Book Marketing, Business, Fiction, Non-Fiction > Instagram for Authors: 11 Tips to Build a Platform For Your Books

-In this post, we’ll be discussing ways to help you, as an author, navigate through Instagram and grow a large following.
+In this post, I’ll be discussing ways to help you use Instagram for authors and grow a large following for your book.

 1. Create relevant content